adey-px/cluster-music/README.md

 1. When I clicked any audio to play on home page, it always displayed firts audio on the page whereas it supposed to display and play the specific audio that I clicked.
 I fixed this bug by using Coditional Expressions with Case & When, to make the selected audio object to always show on top of the iteration in the paginator.
 I learnt this concept from <a href="https://stackoverflow.com/questions/394809/does-python-have-a-ternary-conditional-operator">Stack Overflow</a>
 2. I tried using coding to implement Stripe payment for Pro user but it was not working as expected.
-I fixed this bug by using Stripe payment link provided on their website to implement payment for Pro user.
+However dur to time constraint, I used Stripe payment link provided on their website to implement payment for Pro user.
 3. During deployment to heroku, I got an error at the terminal "AssertionError: database connection isn’t set to UTC”.
-I searched Google for solution and I got an idea to downgrade psycopg2 installation to 2.8.6 and that fixed the issue
+I searched Google for solution and I got an idea to <a href="https://exerror.com/assertionerror-database-connection-isnt-set-to-utc/">downgrade psycopg2</a> installation to 2.8.6 and that fixed the issue

 ## 5.0 Deployment